Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Pruning

+Pruning Purple Queen Plant involves regular removal of dead foliage to maintain the plant neat as well as reduce pest and disease infestations.
 To control the growth and encourage bushyness, pinch the growing tips.
-Cut back leggy stems at the beginning of the growing season to rejuvenate growth.
+Cutback the leggy stems at the beginning of the growing season to rejuvenate growth.

 Propagation

-How to propagate Purple Heart Plant by plant division
+Purple Heart Plant propagation by plant division

 Water the Purple Heart Plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
 A well hydrated plant suffers less shock and takes a shorter time to take root.